North Carolina A&T State University: Colleges and schools

-The university offers 54 Undergraduate, 29 master, and nine doctoral degrees through its nine professional colleges.
-The colleges and schools function as autonomous units within the university, and adheres to the university's mission and philosophy.
-Bachelor and Master degree programs are offered through the College of Agriculture and Environmental Sciences (CAES); College of Arts, Humanities and Social Sciences (CAHSS); Willie A. Deese College of Business and Economics (CoBE); College of Education (CEd); College of Engineering (CoE); College of Health and Human Sciences (CHHS) and the College of Science and Technology (CoST).
+The university offers 54 undergraduate, 29 master, and 9 doctoral degree programs through its nine professional colleges.
+Bachelor and master degree programs are offered through the College of Agriculture and Environmental Sciences (CAES); College of Arts, Humanities and Social Sciences (CAHSS); Willie A. Deese College of Business and Economics (CoBE); College of Education (CEd); College of Engineering (CoE); College of Health and Human Sciences (CHHS) and the College of Science and Technology (CoST).
 Doctoral programs are offered through the CAES, CoE, CoST, The Joint School of Nanoscience and Nanoengineering and The Graduate College.

 In 2020, N.C.
 A&T dedicated its first named college, Willie A. Deese College of Business and Economics.
-The college is named for the 1977 alumnus, retired pharmaceutical executive and renowned philanthropist.
+The college is named for the 1977 alumnus, retired pharmaceutical executive, and philanthropist.

 Since 1968, A&T's academic programs were divided among nine different academic divisions.
 During this time, the university added a number of schools including of the School of Business and Economics in 1970; School of Technology in 1987; and the Joint School of Nanoscience and Nanoengineering in 2010.
 This realignment would remain until 2016, when the university again realigned its academic programs in an effort to meet the objectives of their Preeminence 2020 strategic plan.
 All courses at the university are on a credit hour system.

 Rankings

-Institutional rankings of North Carolina A&T vary, depending on the criteria of the publication.
 According to the 2020 issue of U.S. News & World Report's Best Colleges, N.C.
-A&T was ranked No. 1 as the best public historically black university (HBCU) in the nation and the 6th best HBCU overall; criteria include tuition and fees, total enrollment, fall acceptance rate, retention, and graduation rates.
-Among national universities, it is tied for 281 and one of only a few HBCU represented in the National University rankings.
+A&T was ranked 6th as the best historically black university (HBCU) in the nation.
+Among "national universities", it was tied for 281 and one of only a few HBCU represented in those rankings.

 N.C.
 A&T was ranked No. 3 by Money Magazine for highest early career earnings among campuses in the UNC System in the Best Colleges for Your Money 2019 rankings.
 The Wall Street Journal also named N.C.
 A&T a No. 2 public U.S. university in combining research and teaching in 2016.

+In 2024, Washington Monthly ranked N.C.
+A&T 150th among 438 national universities in the U.S. based on N.C.
+A&T's contribution to the public good, as measured by social mobility, research, and promoting public service.